Kaisaan/DDS-Translation/NOTES.md

 Some text will use a pointer table to load its text into `hl`
 It will also used the fixed value of `de = $10F0` but will call `$59CC`
-The routine at `$59CC` uses the character value `$FE` as a newline and also centers the text
+The routine at `$59CC` uses the character value `$FE` as a newline and also centers the text Text loaded with this routine can only print 20 characters per line

 # Izanami Text
 Visiting a new Izanami shrine displays a text message.
 After exiting Nakajima's INT stat increases by 1